Home

 Dig up all the plants.

-Use the larger roots to make horseradish sauce and store the smaller ones in sand for replanting next year.
+Use the larger roots to make horseradish sauce and store the smaller ones in sand for replanting next year - the size of the smaller roots would be about the thickness of a pencil.

-By digging up all the plants, you’ll prevent the horseradish from getting out of control and taking over your garden.
+By digging up all the plants, you’ll prevent the horseradish from growing out of control and taking over your garden.

 Well, if you’re sure you’ve got horseradish and not dock, then you’ll have to be ruthless and dig up what you don’t need.

-You’ll probably have to do that more than once as well – it grows like a weed once it’s established.
+You’ll probably have to do that more than once as well the following year – it grows like a weed once it’s established.

 Use the larger roots and store the thinner ones in sand for replanting.